gjohns57/Analysts-Travelling-Salesman/README.md

 standing of the geometric properties of sets and the complexity of covering them with curves of finite length.

-History of the ATSP
+# History of the ATSP
-The ATSP was solved in 1990 by Jones [1].
+The ATSP was solved in 1990 by Jones.
 In this paper, Jones completely re- solves the question posed by the ATSP: the result gives not only sufficient condi- tions for when a set in the plane is rectifiable, but also necessary conditions.
 Even more, Jones’ work gives a rectifiable curve whose length is a constant multiple of the length of the curve of optimal length passing through the set.
-In 1992, Okikiolu extended Peter Jones’ work to all Euclidean spaces [2].
+In 1992, Okikiolu extended Peter Jones’ work to all Euclidean spaces.
 Fifteen years later, Schul extended the work of Jones and Okikiolu to the setting of Hilbert spaces.